-Osaka, Kyoto, and Nara - three major cities found in the Kansai region - are among the more popular destinations foreign tourists love to visit.
+Osaka, Kyoto, and Nara - three major cities found in the Kansai area - are among the more popular destinations foreign tourists love to visit.

-As part of the Destination Kansai project, the Kansai Bureau of Economy, Trade and Industry conducted a survey with 167 foreign residents and compiled a list of exciting must-visit hotspots that will no doubt interest anyone planning for a trip to the region, and we've arranged these places into a convenient ranking list for your quick reference!
+As part of the Destination Kansai project, the Kansai Bureau of Economy, Trade and Industry conducted a survey with 167 foreign residents and compiled a list of exciting must-visit Kansai area attractions that will no doubt interest anyone planning for a trip to the region, and we've arranged these places into a convenient ranking list for your quick reference!

 Main image: Dan Good Travel / Shutterstock.com